wimblerobotics/Sigyn/TeensyV2/README.md

 ```
 TYPEX:JSON_PAYLOAD
 ```
-Where `X` is the board identifier (1 or 2), enabling proper message routing and debugging.
+Where `X` is the board identifier (1, 2 OR 3), enabling proper message routing and debugging.

 ### Message Types in Production